Methodology & Data Sources

 For Official Information

-For the most authoritative and real-time information, we recommend visiting AirNow.gov directly.
+For live, minute-by-minute conditions, we recommend visiting AirNow.gov directly.
 Our site aggregates and presents EPA data but AirNow is the official source.

 Health Information Disclaimer